what makes someone a saint

 Anyone who knows The Way simply wouldn’t have claimed the saints want all of the worldly things these authors embellish their stories with.
 Of course these authors weren’t with the saints during their lives witnessing exactly what was said, nor did they know why the saints did what they did, nor could they know the desires of the saints’ hearts, but to make a story interesting, they filled in the blanks with what sounded good to them.
 But yikes, how wrong it is.

 Well, yes.
 If we haven’t learned The Way correctly, which is where everyone is in the world today… and even if we have begun to become enlightened, it takes time to truly learn and not become deceived.
 Therefore, we can only expect to fall for much misguidance, misguidance that could lead us astray and to our doom.
 Please beware.

 The other day I was listening to a homily about St. Benedict.
-And a priest, who wants to do good, but is lost in the devil’s trap since he loves the world, said Benedictine Monks are living a good moderate life and are allowed to drink beer and wine everyday…and that these monks have always made the best beers, as if the path to Life involves induldgeing in the finer things in life… tragic.
+And a priest, who wants to do good, but is lost in the devil’s trap since he loves the world, said Benedictine Monks are living a good moderate life and are allowed to drink beer and wine everyday… and even stated that these monks have always made the best beers, as if the path to Life involves induldgeing in the finer things in life… tragic.

 Perhaps these poor monks do spend their time making beer, but this priest didn’t inform us of this tragedy to enlighten us to the loss of the faith in these monks, who have fallen into the love of the world and now find self-indulgence as acceptable, so we can avoid such living and pray for them.
 No, he said this in a way to promote moderately loving the world (moderately seeking self-love/sin) insinuating that what these monks are doing is good.
 Tragic!